 Google Wifi is serious business, boasting revolutionary algorithms and mesh technology for amazing stability and performance.
-Wrapped in a discreet and sleek form factor, sets of these tiny cylinders ensure seamless wifi connectivity over large areas.
+Wrapped in a discreet and sleek form factor, sets of these tiny cylinders ensure quick seamless wifi connectivity over large areas - no Network Consultant necessary!

 Recently I witnessed a retailer shuffle around a half-dozen $900 commercial-grade access points in a challenging, old, and partially underground space.
 They were trying to deliver an ‘always-on’ experience and it wasn’t going so well.

 The solution?
-Rip everything out, throw in sets of Google Wifi points (no techie or carpenter needed) in front of a single router, resulting in seamless coverage across thousands of square feet within an hour.
+Rip everything out, throw in sets of Google Wifi devices (instead of a router and multiple access points), resulting in seamless coverage across thousands of square feet within minutes all using the same wifi name.

 It’s easy to make the mistake of correlating small business and consumer products like Google Wifi with the notion that they can’t work for big businesses and serious environments.
 However, it’s quite the opposite.
 Google is on the leading edge with innovative tech and design, while commercial tech tends to be a few years behind and can’t be refreshed at a low cost.